yannj-fr/truthstory/README.md

 The project is currently in its initial setup phase.
 This document will track the development progress and maintain important context.

 ### Development Rules
+1. External Services and APIs
+   - Never use any external APIs or services unless explicitly approved
+   - Maintain a list of approved external services in the project documentation
+   - All external integrations must be reviewed and documented

-1. Code Quality
+2. Code Quality
    - Write clean, efficient code with minimal but meaningful comments
    - Focus on making minimal necessary changes
    - Split large functions/files when appropriate
    - Follow consistent coding style

-2. Testing
+3. Testing
    - Implement tests for new features
    - Create tests to verify bug fixes
    - Follow test-driven development when appropriate

-3. Version Control
+4. Version Control
    - Make atomic commits with clear messages
    - Branch for features/fixes
    - Review changes before committing